 But the truth is, a narcissist doesn’t have the emotional capacity for real love.
 You blame and criticize yourself, for your own reasons.
-Loving a narcissist isn’t good for you.
+That’s another way dating a narcissist changes you.
+And here are 4 ways that loving a narcissist isn’t good for you.

 Losing that loving gaze you had, in the beginning, seems like the biggest imaginable loss.
 But it isn’t.
-The biggest loss is how terrible you feel about yourself now.
-Here are 3 ways a narcissist hurts your self-esteem.
-It’s time to get it back.
+The biggest loss is how terrible you feel about yourself.
+Here are 4 ways dating a narcissist hurts you.

-Being with a narcissist stirs up old doubt about how lovable you are.
+Being with a narcissist stirs up old doubts about how lovable you are.

 If they left you, you’re probably imagining them giving someone else what was promised to you.
 These thoughts crush you.
 It’s the kind of pain that comes out of comparing yourself; never feeling good enough (likely, even before the narcissist came along.)